wahern/lunix/README.md

 ```

 Returns a cryptographically strong, uniformly random 32-bit integer as a Lua
 number.

-On Linux the `RANDOM_UUID` `sysctl` feature is used to seed the generator if
+On Linux the `RANDOM_UUID` `sysctl` feature is used to seed the
+generator if available; or on more recent Linux and Solaris kernels the
-available.[^sysctl_uuid] This avoids fiddling with file descriptors, and
+`getrandom` interface.[^sysctl_uuid] This avoids fiddling with file
-also works in a chroot jail.
-On other platforms without a native
+descriptors, and also works in a chroot jail.
+On other platforms without a
-`arc4random` interface, such as Solaris, the implementation must resort to
+native `arc4random` interface, such as Solaris 11.2 or earlier, the
-/dev/urandom for seeding.
-Similarly, unlike the original implementation on
+implementation must resort to /dev/urandom for seeding.

+Note that unlike the original implementation on OpenBSD, arc4random on some
-OpenBSD, `arc4random` on OS X and FreeBSD (prior to 10.0) seeds itself from
+older platforms (e.g. FreeBSD prior to 10.10) seeds itself from
 /dev/urandom.
 This could cause problems in chroot jails.

 [^sysctl_uuid]: Some Linux distributions, such as Red Hat, disable
 `sysctl(2)`.
-In the future support for `getrandom(2)` will be added.

 ### arc4random_buf